-Wave soldering is a mechanism introduced by Albert Hanson (German inventor) for the soldering of hundreds of components on a Printed Circuit Board in a minimum amount of time.
-In this process, the printed circuit board (PCB) passes over a pan of molten lava through a conveyer belt.
-A pump fixed under a conveyer belt directs the solder (molten) on the circuit board in such a way that it gives a visual of a wave hitting on the surface of the circuit board.
-It is to be said that PCBA soldering came into existence right after the discovery of tin, which is still a significant element of soldering paste.
+Wave soldering is a highly efficient soldering method developed by Albert Hanson, a German inventor, to streamline the assembly process of hundreds of components on a Printed Circuit Board (PCB).
+In this process, the PCB is passed over a pan of molten solder via a conveyor belt.
+A pump positioned beneath the conveyor belt generates a wave-like motion of the molten solder, resembling a wave crashing onto the surface of the circuit board.
+It is worth noting that soldering has been in practice since the discovery of tin, which remains a critical component of soldering paste.

-The concept of a flat with many layers including an insulating layer and a foil conductor was introduced by German inventor Albert Hanson.
-Moreover, he gave an idea of drilling holes in the board, which is almost the same PCB DIP assembly technique used to mount through-hole components today.
-After this, companies started producing components in through-hole DIP packages.
-So, it was simpler to apply solder paste to the entire board at once rather than soldering each individual electronic component using a soldering iron.
-As a result, wave soldering was invented, in which the complete board passed over a solder.
+The concept of a multi-layered flat structure, comprising an insulating layer and foil conductors, was pioneered by Albert Hanson.
+He also introduced the idea of drilling holes in the board, similar to the through-hole assembly technique employed for mounting DIP components today.
+As a result, companies began manufacturing components in through-hole DIP packages.
+It became more convenient to apply solder paste to the entire board at once instead of soldering each individual electronic component using a soldering iron.
+This led to the invention of wave soldering, where the entire board is exposed to a wave of solder.

 Step 1: Solder Melting